 Diggin’ on the Farm

-Step out of the classroom and onto the farm for an unforgettable field trip experience with your local farmer!
+Join us on the farm for an unforgettable experience with your local farmer!

-Diggin’ on the Farm connects participants to the heart of sustainability and agriculture, offering hands-on learning in a real-world setting.
-On your farm tour, participants will gain a deeper appreciation for the local food system and the impact of sustainable farming and regenerative agriculture practices.
-Learn more about our farm partners and locations below.
+Diggin’ on the Farm connects you to the heart of agriculture.
+Gain a deeper appreciation for the local food system through hands-on learning in a real-world setting.
+Learn about the impact of sustainable farming and regenerative agriculture practices from a farmer doing the work.

 Program Details